Splunk Cloud Platform

 Edge Processors support syslog data.
 Syslog is a network-based mechanism that allows sending data from various devices directly to an Edge Processor.
 Send events from your syslog data source to an Edge Processor so that you can process your data before sending it to the Splunk platform or other data destinations.

-To send syslog data directly from the data source to an Edge Processor, you must do the following:
+To send syslog data directly from the data source to an Edge Processor, do the following:

 1. Configure a receiving port for syslog data.
 See Configure a port for receiving syslog data.